leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 We’ve already mentioned that you’ll have to decide between using an [**internal vs. external delivery fleet**](https://elogii.com/blog/internal-vs-external-delivery-fleet-everything-you-need-to-know/).

-The first option requires substantial upfront investment.
+The first option requires a substantial upfront investment.
 You’ll have to hire staff, rent space, buy vehicles, tools, and equipment.

-The alternative requires less capital, but raises your operational costs.
+The alternative requires less capital but raises your operational costs.
 You’ll also lose a lot of control over how the provider delivers goods to customers, which may result in a lower customer experience, as well.

-One way you can avoid this is by using delivery software, which can help you optimize for performance.
+One way to avoid this is by using delivery software, which can help you optimize for performance.
 And it can also help you track [**key performance metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/) to ensure everything is running smoothly.

 ### #3 Set Up the Supply Chain and Inventory